HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 The Release Shepherd MUST send a status update to the Project Leads on the DCP PM mailing list that captures action items for participants, documents slips in schedule, and/or requests clarification as needed.

-As required, the Release Shepherd SHOULD schedule time on the next DCP PM call to address issues pending resolution.
+As required, the Release Shepherd SHOULD add an agenda item to the recurring DCP PM meeting to address issues pending resolution.
 The Project Leads MUST never be surprised by the *state of play*.

 ***At Milestone Completion***.
 The Project Leads MUST update Oversight on the progress of the Release to ensure appropriate accountability.